wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  Create a landing page with a customizable permalink to build your email list
+*  Create a landing page or coming soon page in 5 minutes
 *  Launch a one page coming soon site and collect emails to notify those interested when your site or product is ready
 *  Add your logo for branding you
 *  Choose a background color or add a background image to make the page uniquely yours